 Designed in 1914 by Mary Colter, it has two stories with balconies built overlooking the canyon rim.
 The kids loved pretending it was their house and looking out the view scopes over the canyon.

-6 reasons to skip the Grand Canyon on your next family road trip.
+Our reasons to skip the Grand Canyon on your next family road trip and spend time in some smaller National Parks instead.
 We’ve loved so many of our other national park experiences, this one just fell flat.
 With younger kids, the smaller parks are more manageable.
 At other parks, we were able to do more hikes that let us stretch our limits safely, and see a lot more along the way.